-Have you ever tried doing that with small flash?
-It just doesn't seem to work that way, at least not for long.
+Have you ever tried doing that with a small flash?
+It just doesn’t seem to work that way, at least not for long.
 Putting out enough energy from a small flash to light your model is a drain on your battery.
 Unlike electricity from an outlet, your batteries need time to recharge after expending energy.

 Pop.
 Pose.
 Pop. (wait for it) Recycle.
 Switch pose. (wait a little longer) Recycle.
 Pop.
 It’s not as much fun and, quite honestly, it hampers the model’s rhythm.

 The problem gets worse when you don’t notice the power loss and performance degradation of your small flash while you’re shooting.
 Your flash may continue to pop, but you can’t look at the output with your naked eye and tell that you have a problem.